Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/advanced-network-scenarios.md

 weight: 22
 ---
 ___
-On this page, we will discuss scenarios that can help you to build software upgrade friendly and fault-tolerant cloud infrastructure.
+On this page we will discuss scenarios, that can help you to build software upgrade friendly and fault-tolerant cloud infrastructure.

 >Most of the topics described below considered advanced.
 Basic Linux and Networking skills are required.
 Please contact support if you need guidance and best practices for your specific use case.
 >